 Monaco lies within the subtropical, Mediterranean climate zone, so prepare yourself for mild winters and dry, warm summers.
 In summer the average temperature varies between 23 and 26 °C. In our opinion, the best time to visit Monaco is from spring to autumn.
 We have you covered with everything you need to know to enjoy your one day in Monaco.

-If you are wondering what to do in Monaco in a day, we hope to bring you some ideas.
+If you are wondering how to plan your one day in Monaco, we hope to bring you some ideas.
 Furthermore, we selected top things to do in Monaco, including the ones on a budget.
 Follow our Monaco travel guide and make sure that you visit the top Monaco tourist attractions.

 Time: 1 hour

-Dream of a luxury yacht at the Monte Carlo Harbor
+Dream of a luxury yacht at the Port Hercules

 Time: 1 hour

-Let’s continue our Monaco walking tour in the dream-like atmosphere watching the marina full of the most luxury yachts on this side of the Mediterranean Sea.
+Let’s continue our Monaco walking tour in the dream-like atmosphere of Port Hercules, watching the marina full of the most luxury yachts on this side of the Mediterranean Sea.
 Consider taking the water bus trip across the harbor and make some fabulous pictures.
 If you can, come back here after sunset.

-Watch the change of guard in front of the Prince’s Palace
+Watch the Changing of the Guards in front of the Prince’s Palace

 Time: 20 minutes